12kesselrun/Pi_Imaging/readme.md

 ## Latest Updates:
 - Fixed the individual client and server codes so that they save to the /opt/nfs/Pics folder
+- THEN...Combined the individual client and server codes so that they all run the same python script.
+You run the daemon with a command line argument specifying the Camera_ID for that Pi (e.g. python picam_daemon.py -c 1)

 ## To Run:
-- Start the daemon on both the server (IP=169.254.181.189) and the client machines (All others) by opening a terminal window and running "python CLIENT_picam_daemon.py -c <CAMERA_ID>" or "python SERVER_picam_daemon.py"
+- Start the daemon on both the server (IP=169.254.181.189) and the client machines (All others) by opening a terminal window and running "python picam_daemon.py -c <CAMERA_ID>"
-- Start the client on the server machine by opening a new terminal and running "python SERVER_picam_client.py"
+- Start the PiCAM client on the server machine by opening a new terminal and running "python picam_client.py"
-- Send a snap command and the pictures should show up in /opt/nfs (this location is defined in the daemon files)
+- Send a snap command and the pictures should show up in /opt/nfs/Pics (this location is defined in the daemon files)

 ## Active Bugs:
 - Still haven't figured out why NTP isn't working
 - Ran across a time when the socket stayed open for no reason.
 Rebooting the pi fixed it.
+- Running the 'snap' command can still take some time when you have 4 cameras/Pis hooked up (up to 6.6 seconds to execute, but the images are all time-synchronized)

 ## Documentation Needed:
 - Explanation for installing/setting up and working with the Network File Share (NFS) folder found in /opt/nfs